-Accenture's global study of more than 1,000 large companies identified the emergence of three new categories of uniquely human jobs.
+REPRESEN Accenture's globa PRESENTATIVE ROLES CREATED BY AI centure's global study of more than 1,000 large companies identified the emergence of three new categories of uniquely human jobs.
 TRAINERS Customer-language tone and meaning trainer Teaches AI systems to look beyond the literal meaning of a communication by, for example, detecting sarcasm.
 Smart-machine interaction modeler Models machine behavior after employee behavior so that, for example, an AI system can learn from an accountant's actions how to automatically match payments to invoices.
 Worldview trainer Trains AI systems to develop a global perspective so that various cultural perspectives are considered when determining, for example, whether an algorithm is "fair."
 EXPLAINERS Context designer Designs smart decisions based on business context, process task, and individual, professional, and cultural factors.
-Transparency analyst Classifies the different types of opacity (and corresponding effects on the business) of the Al algorithms used and maintains an inventory of that information.
+Transparency analyst Classifies the different types of opacity (and corresponding effects on the business) of the AI algorithms used and maintains an inventory of that information.
 Al usefulness strategist Determines whether to deploy AI (versus traditional rules engines and scripts) for specific applications.
 SUSTAINERS Automation ethicist Evaluates the noneconomic impact of smart machines, both the upside and downside.
 Automation economist Evaluates the cost of poor machine performance.
 Machine relations manager "Promotes" algorithms that perform well to greater scale in the business and "demotes" algorithms with poor performance.